chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 Bootstrap the nodes to update the `chef_server_url` using the following steps:

-1. In your workstation, open `~/.chef/config.rb` file and update the `chef_server_url` with the Automate fqdn.
+1. Open the `~/.chef/config.rb` file in your workstation and update the `chef_server_url` with the Automate fqdn.
 1. Go to your workstation and open the `~/.chef/config.rb` file.
 1. Update the `chef_server_url` with the chef server LB fqdn.
 1. Now do node bootstrapping.
 It will update the chef_server_url on that node.
 Refer: [Node Bootstrapping](/automate/ha_node_bootstraping/#bootstrap-a-node)

 ## Using Automate HA for Chef-Backend user

-1. Download and Install chef-workstation from Bastion machine or local machine install chef-workstation https://www.chef.io/downloads/tools/workstation
+1. Download and Install the Chef Workstation from the Bastion machine or local machine install chef-workstation https://www.chef.io/downloads/tools/workstation

 2. Set up the workstation using the following commands: